 Kevin says that after 30 years working at all levels of local government he is looking for opportunities to continue doing things that improve the life chances of others, particularly children in the Early Years and the most vulnerable members in our society.
 In short he says he is trying to ‘plant a walnut tree’.
 He has two other passions: writing music and enjoying his narrow boat.

-EMLC Academy Trust Strategic Board Director since 12 February 2013
+EMLC Academy Trust Board of Trustee since 12 February 2013

 Chair of the Performance Group

 Pauline Waterhouse was the Principal and Chief Executive of Blackpool and The Fylde College.
 The College has national Beacon of Excellence status and with a turnover of £52 million, is one of the largest colleges of further and higher education in the UK.
 During Pauline’s period of leadership of the College, she worked closely with partner secondary schools and the College is currently the education partner in three National Challenge Trusts.
 Pauline is Chair of Governors of one of these schools.
 She and her team developed the College’s HE portfolio and established the University Centre in central Blackpool.
 This gives local young people the opportunity for seamless progression from the 16-19 phase of education through to higher education.
 The College also works closely with both large employers and SMEs and is a key strategic partner on the Fylde coast.